QuickBooks reconciliation discrepancy means the QuickBooks transactions and the bank statement don’t match.

 Now, go to the reconciliation window and review these transactions.
 If you find a bank transaction that is in the statement but not recorded in QuickBooks, here’s what to do:

-• Now, review the Deposit to or Payment account.
+- Now, review the Deposit to or Payment account.
 Check and ensure the transactions are in the correct account.
 If required, you can select a different account for the transactions.
+Furthermore, if you find QuickBooks reports not showing a memo or description, you can fix it easily.

 After you have double-checked everything, you will know what transactions to enter.
 Enter these transactions on bank statements but not in QuickBooks.